devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 # Challenges and problems we tried to resolve

-This is a short resume of what we tried to achieve and why we think those tools combined together helped us a lot on many areas: collaboration, git concept learning curve, code quality, code consistency, and code stability.
+This is a short resume of what we tried to achieve and why we think those tools combined helped us a lot in many areas: collaboration, git concept learning curve, code quality, code consistency, and code stability.

-## Team work
+## Teamwork

-Having multiple developers working on the same projects isn't always easy especially when you try to not step on the feet of each others.
-New junior coder (or any coder really) on the team can brake the project branch with one wrong commit and affect all other members.
-Which sometime ends with stressful and complete chaos for a short (sometime long) period of time on the entire team.
-Unit test can't be done on dev because feature isn't completed yet.
-What feature being worked on by who.
+Having multiple developers working on the same projects isn't always easy especially when you try to not step on the feet of each other.
+A new junior coder (or any coder really) on the team can break the project branch with one wrong commit and affect all other members.
+Which sometimes ends with stressful and complete chaos for a short (sometimes long) period time on the entire team.
+Unit test can't be done on dev because the feature isn't completed yet.
+What features being worked on by who.

 ### Git Flow to the rescue

 With Git Flow branching strategy and some settings on Dev Ops **no commit can be done** directly on the `develop` branch.
-Each developer always have to create a feature branch and do their work on the feature they are working on.
+Each developer always has to create a feature branch and do their work on the feature they are working on.
 Once a feature is consider done by the developer he has to create a pull request to merge his feature changes to the `develop` branch.
-His pull request has to be review and approved by another member of the team (Git Flow is explained bellow)
+His pull request has to be review and approved by another member of the team (Git Flow is explained below)

 Pros we see:

 - It forces the project to be split into little features
-- Corrupted commit doesn't affect other team members
+- Corrupted commits don't affect other team members
 - Dev can easily relate their feature (pull request ) with bugs, task stories etc
-- Dev branch will received only approved code (more stable, less potential bugs etc)
+- Dev branch will receive only approved code (more stable, less potential bugs etc)

 ## Code Review

-As a small company who are dealing with sometime small and low budget projects it was always hard to put in place code review.
+As a small company that are dealing with sometimes small and low budget projects, it was always hard to put in place code review.
 It can be hard to find a tool to review commits correctly or easily provide feedback on the developer's code you are reviewing.
-Azure devops offer a smart and very user-friendly way to remedy that challenge and it was a huge success using this feature during our last project. (see Pull Request section)
+Azure DevOps offer a smart and very user-friendly way to remedy that challenge and it was a huge success using this feature during our last project. (see Pull Request section)

 ### Pull Request & Azure DevOps to the rescue

-As mentioned in previous point.
-Once a feature is considered done the developer has to create a pull request asking his feature to be merge to the `develop` branch.
-We couple settings on Azure DevOps we can set multiple criterias for a pull request to be approved.
+As mentioned in the previous point.
+Once a feature is considered done the developer has to create a pull request asking his feature to be merged to the `develop` branch.
+We couple settings on Azure DevOps we can set multiple criteria for a pull request to be approved.

 - Be approved by one or multiple team members
-- Project has to build with no errors
+- The project has to build with no errors
 - Code commentary has to be all resolved
 - ....